SharonIvy/Organisational-API/README.md

   * See pre-requisites
   * Fork this repository
   * Run the command;
-  'git clone https://github.com/SharonIvy/Wildlife-Tracker.git' to clone this repository locally
+  'git clone https://github.com/SharonIvy/Organisational-API.git' to clone this repository locally
  ### Installation process:
   * After cloning onto your local machine navigate to the folder you cloned into and open it with IntelliJ
   * Navigate into the ``` src/main/java/App.java ``` and run in IntelliJ IDEA
   * On your browser and type ``` localhost:4567 ```
+  (After this, you will probably get a 500 error since we do not have a database yet.)
+  *

 ## RUNNING TESTS
  Create a test class for running tests in the application